Are your Looker Studio dashboards suddenly breaking down?

 Purchase a GA360 license

 If you are determined to stay in the Google stack, upgrading to GA360 for the sake of acquiring more Looker Studio tokens makes little sense.
-More likely, you’ll want to upgrade due to the Google imposed event cap on Bigquery streaming (one million events / day).
+More likely, you’ll want to upgrade due to the Google imposed event cap on Bigquery streaming (one million events a day).
 On a large traffic volume website with many measurements implemented, this cap might quickly prove problematic.
-In such a case you are left with little alternatives then to upgrade to GA360.
+In such a case you are left with few alternatives then to upgrade to GA360.

 Nowadays pricing for GA360 is no longer based on a fixed rate but instead is dependent on the volume of your event collection.
 According to Google, you will be looking at a price of $50,000 per year for collecting about 25 million events per month.

-In return for the license fee you will get more tokens to use in Looker Studio as well as access to unsampled GA4 explorations.
+In return for the license fee, you will get more tokens to use in Looker Studio as well as access to unsampled GA4 explorations.

 Consider alternatives to Google Analytics